 Alex De Robertis is a fisheries biologist at the Alaska Fisheries Science Center's RACE program, where, he conducts and helps to improve methods of acoustic-trawl surveys of fish in Alaska to help manage commercial fisheries.
 In recent years, Alex has been working with a great team of scientists and engineers to make acoustic measurements of fish using Saildrones.
 This project touches on many of his interests (underwater acoustics, fish surveys, technology development, and sailing), and has really been a lot of fun.

 Robert Levine is a graduate student at the University of Washington School of Oceanography, where he uses remote instrumentation to study how changing ocean conditions influence ecology over large areas and long-time scales.
-His graduate work is focused on the use of acoustic technology to observe the abundance, distribution, and behavior of fishes in the Pacific Arctic.
+His graduate work is focused on the use of acoustic technology to observe the abundance, distribution, and behavior of fish in the Pacific Arctic.
 For the past few years, he has been working with the echosounders deployed on the Saildrones, and is excited about the opportunity to use these new platforms to venture further and learn more about the Arctic ecosystem.